yonilurie/airbnb-clone/README.md

         ```json
         {
-        	"message": "Spot couldn't be found",
+        	"message": "room couldn't be found",
         	"statusCode": 404
         }
         ```

-## Create a Booking from a Spot based on the Spot's id
+## Create a Booking from a room based on the room's id

-Create and return a new booking from a spot specified by id.
+Create and return a new booking from a room specified by id.

 -   Require Authentication: true
--   Require proper authorization: Spot must NOT belong to the current user
+-   Require proper authorization: room must NOT belong to the current user
 -   Request

     -   Method: POST